-Just got accepted to NYU Florence?
+Have you been accepted to NYU Florence?
 Congratulations!
 Read on to find out how to get your visa for Italy.
 For information on program details and living recommendations, contact the Office of Global Programs or go to the NYU Florence page.

-The earliest time to apply for your Italian visa is 3 months (90 days) before the NYU Florence program start date.
+The earliest time to apply for your Italian visa is 90 days before the NYU Florence program start date.
 The Italian Consulate generally takes one month to process visas.

 If you do not have a passport or need to renew yours, use an expedited method to obtain it immediately.
 OGS will not be able to request the necessary immigration documents for you until you have a valid passport.